odinecse/tunetab/README.md

     - [ ] skipping after a pause?
     - [ ] pausing breaks everthing
 - submit
+  - [ ] more advanced version would return a few results you can pick through
+  - [ ] broad recommendation `/recb` should take random item form history and do a rec based off that...
-  - [ ] submit now playing submitted by so and so announcememnt
+  - [x] submit now playing submitted by so and so announcememnt
   - [x] notify who skipping
   - [x] notify room on successful recommendation
     - [x] flash upcoming playlists